 The wife is as submissive, as feminine, as docile, as quiet, as cute, as successful (but not too successful to threaten her husband's ego), and as generous as a woman —excuse me— as a human can be.
 She is the archetype of a loving, nurturing housewife and she is still not enough to satisfy her husband (who really, really loves attention).

 In its final hour, mother! crept up on me, like a poem would, and I had to stop myself from projecting my own experiences and feminist ideology onto the film, until I was no longer projecting, and simply experiencing pure empathy, pain, and heartbreak for another human.
 I began to breathe heavily as if I was having a panic attack and suddenly felt tears running down my cheeks.
-I watched, half in horror and half in ecstasy by the insanity the wife experiences, and her unrelenting strength and dedication to fight for her family.
+I watched, in horror and in ecstasy, the insanity the wife experiences and her unrelenting strength and dedication to fight for her family.

-I commend Aronofsky for depicting the irony of a woman (pulled from a 1950's how-to-be-a-wife manual) doing everything in her power to build and protect her home, while her husband indulges everyone but her, creating messes around the house for her to clean.
-For women who are called selfish for not wanting kids, for women that have been called unimaginable slurs because they deflected unwanted attention, for women who were physically abused because they fought against unwanted advances, and the for the women who give and give and give until they could no longer, mother! is a modern day battlecry.
+I commend Aronofsky for depicting the irony of a woman (pulled from a 1950's how-to-be-a-wife manual) doing everything in her power to build and protect her home as her husband indulges everyone but her, creating messes around the house for her to clean.
+For women who are called selfish for not wanting kids, for women that have been called unimaginable slurs because they deflected unwanted attention, for women who were physically abused because they fought against unwanted advances, and the for the women who give and give and give until they no longer can, mother! is a modern-day battlecry.